What is the Center City Master Plan (CCMP)?

 The draft plan was compiled

-throughout the Summer and early Fall of 2013.
+throughout the Summer and Fall of 2013.

-The draft plan will be released in
+A first draft of the plan was released in

 early November 2013.
 A series of public